The 7 Most Photographed Places in Big Sur, CA

 6. China Cove

-The cove embraced by towering cliffs allures with a white, sandy beach and turquoise color waves.
-The surroundings already looks unreal, offering a plentitude of vantage points to shoot from from the trail above.
-But if you look down at it long enough, you can even spot a female seal teaching her cute pup to swim.
+Embraced by towering cliffs, the cove entices with a white, sandy beach and turquoise waves.
+The surroundings already look unreal, offering a plentitude of vantage points to shoot from from the trail above.
+But if you look down at the cove long enough, you can even spot a female seal teaching her cute pup to swim.

 TIP: You can photograph the irresistible duo enjoying one of the most beautiful places in Big Sur on your phone camera.
-But for those unbelievable close-up shots, you should bring along a telephoto lens.
-This gear will also be your dear friend when you reach a wooden deck overlooking bird islands, inhabited by a wide range of California’s wild feathered creatures.
+Yet for those unbelievable close-up shots, you should bring along a telephoto lens.
+This gear will also be your dear friend when you reach a wooden deck that overlooks bird islands where a wide range of California’s wild feathered creatures like to congregate.

 How to hike Bird Island Trail - Roads and Destinations